 What is an Acne?

 Acne is a spot that forms on the face, back or the chest.
 Acne can cause an oily skin along with redness and inflammation of the skin, which can be painful at the same time.
 The face is affected almost in everyone with acne, the back is affected in more than half the people and in 15% of the people with acne chest is affected.
-Dr. Vishal Chugh is the Best Dermatologist in Jaipur known for Acne Treatment.
+Dr. Vishal Chugh is the best dermatologist for acne scar in jaipur.

 The spots formed by acne are 6 types.
 These are: